-- 37. The Agency develops guidance and provides training and assistance to States, upon request, for enhancing nuclear materials security using accounting and control.
-The Agency also initiates and manages coordinated research projects to address emerging nuclear security issues identified by Member States and help enhance States' technical capabilities.
-Tasks under this project for the 2018-2021 time period include the following: - · Overall management and operations in support of nuclear security activities implemented for enhancing nuclear materials security using accounting and control; - Development of guidance publications within the IAEA Nuclear Security Series in the area of the nuclear material accounting and control for nuclear security purposes at facilities; - Activities undertaken upon request to support the implementation of the Nuclear Security Plan 2018-2021, including: - Assisting States to develop appropriate methodologies for accounting and control for nuclear security; - Advising States on taking further preventive and protective measures against insider threats to enhance nuclear security, including through the use of nuclear material accounting and control for nuclear security purposes at facilities, including training; - Continuing work to assist States' efforts to establish effective and sustainable national nuclear security regimes that support countering the insider threat and enhancing accounting and control for nuclear security purposes at facilities; and - Coordinated research projects, as requested by Member States. - 38.
-Main planned outputs in this area for the period 2018-2021 include: - Comprehensive support including guidance, procedures and methodologies, including: - Production of Nuclear Security Series guidance publications on countering the insider threat and enhancing nuclear material accounting and control for nuclear security purposes at facilities; - Projects arising from INSSPs; and - Coordinated research projects, as requested by Member States.
+- 45. The Agency develops guidance and provides training and assistance to States, upon request, for enhancing nuclear materials security using, inter alia, accounting and control.
+The Agency also initiates and manages coordinated research projects to address nuclear security issues identified by Member States and help enhance States' technical capabilities.
+Tasks under this project for the 2022-2025 time period include the following: - Overall management and operations in support of nuclear security activities implemented for enhancing nuclear security of materials, including by using accounting and control; - Development of guidance publications within the IAEA Nuclear Security Series in the area of security of nuclear material and associated facilities, including physical protection and nuclear material accounting and control for nuclear security purposes at facilities;

+- Activities undertaken upon request to support the implementation of the Nuclear Security Plan 2022-2025, including: - Assisting States to develop appropriate methodologies for accounting and control for nuclear security; - Assisting States in enhancing their national legal and regulatory infrastructure for and security of nuclear material and associated facilities through provision of comprehensive guidance and technical assistance; - Continuing work to assist States' efforts to establish effective and sustainable national nuclear security regimes that support improving physical protection of nuclear material and associated facilities and enhancing accounting and control for nuclear security purposes at facilities; and - Coordinated research projects based on inputs from Member States. - 46.
+Main planned outputs in this area for the period 2022-2025 include: - Comprehensive support including guidance, procedures and methodologies, including: - Production of Nuclear Security Series guidance publications on countering the challenges and risks in the area of security of nuclear material and associated facilities, including enhancing nuclear material accounting and control for nuclear security purposes at facilities; - International, regional and national training courses; - Physical protection enhancements; - Meetings/workshops and consultancy meetings; - Expert missions and advisory services, upon request; - Technical discussion to promote dialogue, and the exchange and sharing of good practices among States, and to inform the Secretariat with regards to programmatic needs: - Projects arising from INSSPs and Member States' requests for assistance through other mechanism; and - Research coordination meetings.

-Upgrading Security of Radioactive Material and Associated Facilities
+Enhancing Security of Radioactive Material and Associated Facilities